By Michael Lanza

 • So-called “sewn through” construction stitches the outer, shell fabric to the inner, liner fabric, creating pockets of down, but also potential cold spots at seams where there’s effectively no insulation.
 This method reduces a jacket’s weight and often its cost, and is practical in ultralight jackets for moderate temperatures (think summer in the mountains).

 • The more-expensive method of creating so-called box baffles eliminates cold spots and makes a jacket look puffier, but adds weight and usually cost.

 Plan your next great backpacking trip in Yosemite, Grand Teton,

 or other parks using my expert e-guides.

 How Warm a Jacket Do You Need?

-• When I’m going ultralight on summer backcountry trips, and I expect temps no lower than the upper 30s to 40s Fahrenheit, I bring a down or puffy jacket weighing seven to 11 ounces, and I supplement with my other layers or get in my sleeping bag when necessary.
+• When I’m going ultralight on summer backcountry trips, and I expect temps no lower than around 40° F, I bring a down or puffy jacket weighing seven to 11 ounces.
+If the temp drops lower, I supplement with my other layers or get in my sleeping bag when necessary.

 • For trips when the temp could dip below freezing, I want a jacket that’s 12 to 16 ounces.